Nico242001/seg4105_playground/tut02/README.md

 ## Chapter 3

-This chapter focuses on setting bounderies.
-It explains how it's important to not jump the gun on work when it first present's itself.
-It's important not to get too excited over the a task as it can set unrealistic expectations.
-You need to be able to set appetite, this allow's to set how much work is able to be done during a period of time.
-An appetite is not an estimate, you set how much time first and try to fit in work within that time.
+This chapter focuses on setting boundaries (Defining what you are trying to do).
+This explains how important it is not to rush into work when it first presents itself.
+An assessment of the value of the idea should take place to determine whether time can be invested in it.
+Appetite is what allows you to determine the time budget (small batch or large batch).
+An appetite is not an estimate, you first set how long and try to fit in work within that time frame.
+The best solution always depends on time.

-Always need to dive into request before starting them.
-A very complex request that could take very long could have an alternative solution that could take very little time in comparaison.
-By doing so you are also to narrow down the problem.
+It's important not to get too excited about a new idea, as it can create unrealistic expectations.
+You should always delve into the request/idea before starting them.
+A very complex request/idea that could take a very long time might have an alternative solution that could take very little time in comparison.
+In doing so, you also narrow down the problem and try to understand what is driving the demand.
+It is also necessary to monitor requests asking for a "redesign", a "refactor"... not motivated by a simple problem.

 ## Chapter 4